vogxn/website/content/street.md

  <a href="https://live.staticflickr.com/65535/52486334699_cea618c4a3_3k.jpg" data-ngthumb="https://live.staticflickr.com/65535/52486334699_002c65ec5d_c.jpg"> </a>
 </div>

 A lot of work used black+white film because it was cheaper and I could process it at home.
-India's streets are often exploding with a kitsch of bright colors and busy patterns that make it challenging.
-It took me a few years before getting comfortable with photographing in color.
+India's streets are often exploding with a kitsch of bright colors and busy patterns that make it challenging to photograph.
+It took me a few years before getting comfortable shooting in color.
 Depending on the scene I still like to go back and forth between the two formats.

 <div class="gallery">
  <a href="https://live.staticflickr.com/65535/49643629511_6d1e417eb4_3k.jpg" data-ngthumb="https://live.staticflickr.com/65535/49643629511_64a1517fe2_c.jpg"> </a>